felippc/purple-front-end-test/README.md

-# front-end
+# Purple: a front-end Test Project

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This is a simple front-end project developed to test some knowledges.

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run 'npm install' to build and 'npm start' to run.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Tests was developed using protractro, so you need to start a selenium server (probably in other terminal) with the command 'webdriver-manager start --standalone' and, then, start the test taks with 'gulp e2e-test'.